relvacode/mediastack/README.md

 docker-compose up -d
 ```

-### Environment Variables
+#### Virtual Host

-For each application the environment variable `VIRTUAL_HOST` is expected which instructs traefik what url host to serve that application on.
+For each application to serve over HTTP/HTTPS the environment variable `VIRTUAL_HOST` is expected which instructs traefik what url host to serve that application on.
 Define the virtual host when starting the application stack with

 ```